Right Arrow

 Impact on overall equipment effectiveness (OEE)

 OEE gains directly correlate with changeover optimization.
-Facilities that implement video analytics solutions typically achieve 5-15% annual OEE gains through quantified optimization opportunities (Source: eMaint).
+Facilities that implement video analytics solutions typically see 5-15% annual OEE gains through quantified optimization opportunities (Source: eMaint).

 The technology allows for precise measurement of OEE components: